Here are ten hand-picked and carefully curated recommendations to give you an uplifting dose of wisdom and inspiration:

 VIII.

-Every now and then, I love digging into old advertisements because they offer such a intriguing look at how society once viewed beauty.
-It’s fascinating—and sometimes a little wild—to see how social norms were shaped and presented to the public.
+Strange discovery: Every now and then, I love to delve into old advertisements because they offer such an intriguing glimpse into how society once viewed beauty.
+It’s fascinating—and sometimes a little wild—to see how social norms were formed and presented to the public.
 Take this 1930s French ad for ROTO-STAR, for example.
-This machine promised flawless boobies by washing and massaging them with cold water under pressure.
-Odd inventions like these show just how far people were willing to go for perfection.
-It really makes you wonder how much has changed in our pursuit of the ideal body, and if we would make wiser decisions now.
+This machine promised flawless boobies by washing and massaging them with cold, pressurized water.
+Strange inventions like this show just how far people were willing to go for perfection.
+It really makes you wonder how much has changed in our quest for the ideal body, and whether we would make wiser decisions now.

 IX.